 1. Resize the footprint

-Instead of simply adjusting the existing footprint, companies should take a fresh new look at where and how much space is required to foster and encourage collaboration, productivity, culture and work experience.
+Instead of simply adjusting the existing footprint, interior fit out companies Dubai should take a fresh new look at where and how much space is required to foster and encourage collaboration, productivity, culture and work experience.
 This approach will also require a fresh perspective of where offices should be located.
 While some companies may continue to have their offices in big cities, others will choose to stray away from these headquarters for smaller offices in multiple locations, closer to employees’ homes.

 The transformation in the coming years will also most likely include a wide portfolio of space solutions, including owned space, standard and flexible leases, flex space, co-working space, and remote work.
 These changes will not only improve how work is done, but could also cut down costs for many companies.